simplemindedbot/simplemindedbot/socialmedia/socialmedia_strategy.md

 | **Saturday** | Dev.to, Hashnode            | Write new short content or update existing posts, engage in community discussions.             |
 | **Sunday**   | Optional                    | Light engagement or rest day to avoid burnout.                                                 |

-This strategy aligns our content across multiple platforms, ensuring a steady flow of high-quality posts that drive traffic back to Simpleminded Robot while building your online presence.
+This strategy aligns our content across multiple platforms, ensuring a steady flow of high-quality posts that drive traffic back to SimplemindedBot while building your online presence.
 It leverages each platform's strengths to maximize reach, engagement, and thought leadership.